Shreyas-bellary/lumaa-spring-2025-ai-ml/README.md

 These results demonstrate how the system ranks movies based on their textual similarity to the query.

+## Demo Video

+A short demo video is available in the repository.
+Please refer to the [demo.md](demo.md) file for the video link and instructions, where a brief screen recording shows:
+- How to run the recommendation code.
+- A sample query and the corresponding output.

 ## Salary Expectation

 **Salary Expectation per Month:** 1600-1800$ per month